HSNS: Hypersensitive Narcissism Scale

 Assessment Characteristics

-• Hypersensitivity to evaluation and criticism from others
+• Hypersensitivity – reactivity to ridicule, slighting remarks, and evaluation by others

 Research Applications